Peter Sutherland: Business career

 He served on the steering committee of the Bilderberg Group until May 2014, and was Honorary Chairman of the Trilateral Commission (from 2010), formerly Chairman of the Trilateral Commission (Europe) (2001–2010); and vice chairman of the European Round Table of Industrialists (2006–2009).

 He was chairman of the Board of Governors of the European Institute of Public Administration (Maastricht) from 1991 to 1996.
 He was also Honorary President of the European Movement Ireland.

 He was a member of the Hong Kong Chief Executive's Council of International Advisers between 1998 and 2005.

 He produced the Sutherland Report for the Portuguese government on the handover of Macao to China in January 2000.

 He was President of the Federal Trust for Education and Research, a British think tank; chairman of The Ireland Fund of Great Britain from 2001 to 2009, part of The Ireland Funds; and a member of the advisory council of Business for New Europe, a British pro-European think-tank.

+In 2002, Sutherland was elected a member of the Royal Irish Academy (MRIA).

 He was a member of the Commission on Human Security set up by the Japanese government that reported to the United Nations in 2003.

 In 2005, he was appointed as Goodwill Ambassador for the United Nations Industrial Development Organization.
 In Spring 2006 he was appointed Chair of the London School of Economics (LSE) Council commencing in 2008, a position he held until February 2015.

 Sutherland also served on the International Advisory Board of IESE Business School, the graduate business school of Spain's University of Navarra.